Double Vision

 Am I dead?

-On their next shift, Will became obsessed with The Double; watching him through the shelves at work, spying on him at the Due Fratelli.
+On their next shift, Lim became obsessed with The Double; watching him through the shelves at work, spying on him at Due Fratelli.
 The Double seemed completely at ease in himself.
 He was attractive to women, helpful, gregarious, and seemingly on first name basis with all the bus drivers.

-Will became dark, drained, frazzled… with a confused sense of self-doubt underpinned by a wild and raw envy.
+Lim became dark, drained, frazzled… with a confused sense of self-doubt underpinned by a wild and raw rage.

 He’s got the life I’ve always wanted, he thought, The Double is living my life without anyone even noticing that I’m gone!